-The School of Education offers two graduate degree programs in Curriculum and Instruction: the Master of Science in Education (M.S.Ed.), and the Doctor of Philosophy in Education (Ph.D.).
+The School of Education offers three graduate degree programs in Curriculum and Instruction: the Master of Science in Education (M.S.Ed.) in Curriculum and Instruction, the Master in Teaching in Curriculum and Instruction Secondary Education (M.A.T.) and the Doctor of Philosophy (Ph.D.) in Education - Curriculum and Instruction.
 Those pursuing the M.S.Ed. must select either one of the program areas in Curriculum and Instruction or the concentration in Learning Systems Design and Technology.
 Those pursuing the Ph.D. must select from one of the following program areas: curriculum, instruction, and assessment; human development and family studies; language, literacies, and culture; STEM education; or teacher leadership.

-The Master of Science in Education degree in Curriculum and Instruction requires the completion of a minimum of 32 or 36 hours of course work, depending on the research requirement selected.
-At least 15 of the required semester hours must be at the 500 level and taken at SIU.
+The Master of Science in Education degree in Curriculum and Instruction requires the completion of a minimum of 32 or 36 credit hours of course work, depending on the research requirement selected.
+At least 15 of the required credit hours must be at the 500 level and taken at SIU.
 The student must also meet Curriculum and Instruction core course requirements, research requirements, and program area requirements.
-No more than six semester hours of credit earned at another institution may be accepted toward this degree.
+No more than six hours of credit earned at another institution may be accepted toward this degree.
 It is recommended that transfer courses be from institutions accredited by national organizations (i.e., CAEP, NCATE, or TEAC).
-All transfer credits must be approved by the coordinator of graduate studies.
+All transfer credit hours must be approved by the coordinator of graduate studies.

 Admission and Retention

-The Master of Science in Education degree in Curriculum and Instruction requires a nine-semester hour professional core, curriculum and instruction cohort courses (12 to 15 semester hours) and five elective courses in a focus area.
+The M.S.Ed. in Curriculum and Instruction requires a nine-credit hour professional core, curriculum and instruction cohort courses (12 to 15 credit hours) and five elective courses in a focus area.
 The professional core consists of CI 500, Research Methods in Education; CI 503, Introduction to the Curriculum; and CI 504, Systematic Approaches to Instruction.
 All professional core courses must be completed with a grade of C or better, and an overall grade point average of 3.0 must be obtained for the professional core.
-The focus area program consists of either 13 semester hours of coursework including a thesis or 15 semester hours of coursework.
-The minimum number of required semester hours is 32 for students completing a thesis or 36 for students completing the coursework only option.
+The focus area program consists of either 13 credit hours of coursework including a thesis or 15 credit hours of coursework.
+The minimum number of required credit hours is 32 for students completing a thesis or 36 for students completing the coursework only option.

-The Master of Science in Education degree in Curriculum and Instruction with a concentration in Learning Systems Design and Technology (LSDT) prepares professionals who use research-based practice to create effective learning and performance support systems utilizing communications technology in educational institutions at all levels as well as non-school, government and business settings.
+The M.S.Ed. in Curriculum and Instruction with a concentration in Learning Systems Design and Technology (LSDT) prepares professionals who use research-based practice to create effective learning and performance support systems utilizing communications technology in educational institutions at all levels as well as non-school, government and business settings.
 Competencies developed include those employed in online, distance or e-learning, learning within virtual or simulated environments such as games and simulation, content management systems, and traditional classroom environments.
-A core of seven courses (21 semester hours) is required; students consult with their advisors to select additional, elective courses.
-At least 15 semester hours must be at the 500-level and taken at SIU.
+A core of seven courses (21 credit hours) is required; students consult with their advisors to select additional, elective courses.
+At least 15 credit hours must be at the 500-level and taken at SIU.
 All professional core courses must be completed with a grade of C or better, and an overall grade point average of 3.0 must be obtained for the professional core.
 Opportunities for practicum, internship, and either a research paper or thesis are available.
-The minimum number of required semester hours is 32 for students completing a thesis or 36 for students completing the coursework only option.
+The minimum number of required credit hours is 32 for students completing a thesis or 36 for students completing the coursework only option.

 LSD&T Required Courses (21 Credit Hours)